AviatrixSystems/Docs/HowTos/CloudN_insane_mode.rst

 After you power up CloudN, first test that the CloudN interfaces are alive and connected properly by doing the following tests.

  a.
 From ASR,  ping the CloudN LAN interface, WAN interface and Mgmt interface.
  #.
-CloudN mgmt interface can ping Internet (From CloudN clish console)
+CloudN mgmt interface can ping Internet (From CloudN cli console)

 3.3 Upgrade CloudN to the Latest Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~